 While striking a "restful" posture of learning in Writing & Rhetoric Year 2 through Scholé Academy, we also recognize the need to provide grades for students.
 It's a delicate balance to achieve both restful learning and excellent academic performance.
-Earning a specific grade should not overshadow true love and virtue of execution in this discipline.
-Writing, as an element of Rhetoric, is a "core" discipline in Classical Education and learning to own the concepts introduced in this class will be a necessary and significant component of future success in growth in a Classical Education.
-In that sense, then, attaining mastery in Writing & Rhetoric is its own reward.
-Nonetheless, I will assign the following grades to your student's level of achievement:
+My hope is that students, through this restful learning, come to love the art of writing for its own sake and for the enjoyment and usefulness it provides.

+However, I will be assigning grades using the grading scale: